atom-archive/xray/README.md

 }
 ```

 If a package called `my-todos` had the above entry in its `package.json`, it could request that the workspace attach that component by referring to `myTodos.TodoList` when adding an item.
-On package installation, we can automatically update the V8 snapshot to include the components of every installed package.
+During package installation on the desktop, we can automatically update the V8 snapshot of the UI to include the components of every installed package.
 Components will only be dynamically loaded from the provided paths in development mode.

-APIs for interacting with the core application state and the underlying operating system will only be available within worker threads, discouraging package authors from putting too much logic into their views.
+Custom views will only have access to the DOM and an asynchronous channel to communicate with the package's back end running on the server.
+APIs for interacting with the core application state and the underlying operating system will only be available within the server process, discouraging package authors from putting too much logic into their views.
 We'll use a combination of asynchronous channels and CRDTs to present convenient APIs to package authors within worker threads.

 ### Text is stored in a copy-on-write CRDT